• LinkedIn

 Possible study centre sanctions that may be applied to students

-b) Notification to an employer, regulator or the police
+2. Notification to an employer, regulator or the polic

 Possible sanctions that may be applied to teachers, tutors invigilators, and other officers